 Keep your kataifi cheese pie fresh by storing it in an airtight container in the refrigerator for up to two days.

 You will need about 2 hours 10 minutes to make 16 servings of this recipe, which has approximately 327 calories each.
 Make sure you have all the ingredients and follow these 8 simple steps.
 If you have any questions, send me an email and I’d be more than happy to help!

-In a bowl add 3 eggs, pepper and all of the cheeses (feta, roquefort, cheddar and gouda), and mix them until combined.
+Gently whisk together 3 eggs, pepper, and all of the cheeses (feta, Roquefort, cheddar, and gouda) in a bowl until fully combined.

-Prepare the kataifi pastry by pulling it apart, gently spreading its strands out until it gets fluffy.
+Prepare the kataifi pastry by pulling it apart, and gently spreading its strands out until it is light and airy.

-Use a small bowl to create each pie by adding a handful of kataifi pastry and a spoonful of the cheese filling.
+Utilize a small bowl to craft each pie by combining a generous portion of kataifi pastry and an ample spoonful of cheese filling.